Peeyush-Jha/cse15l-lab-reports/Lab1.md

 * cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/ - This command is used to copy the contents of a file

-Here are some more use of these commands -
+Here are some more use of these commands.
+As you can see I have typed some wrong commands so I got error messages -

 ![Image](Commands.png)

 Hurray, we just learnt how to work with terminal.
 Now try to do it on your own without reading these instructions and make a github page of your own !
 Ciao.